codeceptjs/CodeceptJS/docs/webdriver.md

 ### Cloud Providers

-WebDriver protocol works over HTTP, so you need to have a Selenium Server to be running or other service that will launch a browser for you.
+WebDriver protocol works over HTTP, so you need to have a Selenium Server to be running or any other service that will launch a browser for you.
 That's why you may need to specify `host`, `port`, `protocol`, and `path` parameters.

 By default, those parameters are set to connect to local Selenium Server but they should be changed if you want to run tests via [Cloud Providers](/helpers/WebDriver#cloud-providers).
 You may also need `user` and `key` parameters to authenticate on cloud service.